Everyone likes to save a bit of money, and motorhome owers are no exception, especially with the rise in fuel and food costs.

 - Lighten the load

 Get rid of the excess weight and baggage, and clear out things you’re not going to use when touring.
-Don’t fill up the water tank until you’re on site – there’s no reason to travel with lots of water on board.
+Don’t fill up the water tank until you’re on-site – there’s no reason to travel with lots of water on board.
+Also remove any storage boxes that you don’t need, particularly from the roof.
+You could even add a roof spoiler to the front of a roof light or solar panel to reduce wind resistance and make your vehcile a bit more aeordynamic.

 - Check your tyres